-Candidates are also required to demonstrate leadership and professional support with other practitioners.
-This should be woven into the practice component and be evident in the assessment requirements.
+Candidates are also required to demonstrate leadership and professional support with other practitioners and colleagues.
+This should be woven into the project work and practice components and be evident in the assessment requirements.
 It is likely this will be completed in the candidate's place of work.